Resources

 How Much Do Braces Cost With and Without Insurance?

-At Flossy, we understand the importance of straight teeth.
-Not only do they give you a beautiful smile, but they can also make it much easier for you to bite, chew, and fight against tooth decay.
+Flossy understands the importance of straight teeth.
+Not only do they give you a beautiful smile, but they can also make it much easier for you to bite or chew without mouth pain and fight against tooth decay.
+This guide to the cost of braces will help you access the orthodontic care you need.
+Read on for tips to lower your out-of-pocket orthodontia expenses.

 How Do You Know if You Need Braces?